-R1.4 Uncertainty associated with demand- side options Despite the draft plan preferred outcomes being wholly on the demand-side, SSW has chosen not to include any uncertainty around delivery of demand-side options in its target headroom assessment.
-Target headroom is underestimated due to the exclusion of uncertainty in delivery of demand-side options (headroom component D4).
-This means the supply demand balance in the draft plan is slightly too high.
-SSW should include an assessment for headroom component D4 (uncertainty associated with demand-side options) in its plan.
-This should include uncertainty in both its own demand-side options and uncertainty associated with Government water efficiency labelling of domestic goods.
-For the revised draft WRMP, we have now included an assessment for headroom component D4 in our target headroom calculation.
+R1.4 Uncertainty Despite the draft plan preferred outcomes being Target headroom is underestimated due to the exclusion SSW should include an assessment for headroom For the revised draft WRMP, we have now included an associated with demand- wholly on the demand-side, SSW has chosen not to of uncertainty in delivery of demand-side options component D4 (uncertainty associated with demand-side assessment for headroom component D4 in our target side options include any uncertainty around delivery of demandside options in its target headroom assessment. (headroom component D4).
+This means the supply demand balance in the draft plan is slightly too high. options) in its plan.
+This should include uncertainty in both its own demand-side options and uncertainty associated with Government water efficiency labelling of domestic goods. headroom calculation.
 We articulate this in section 7.1 of the revised draft WRMP.
 R1.5 Non- household demand forecasting SSW does not present in its plan an adequate understanding of its non-household customer base.
 80% of non-household properties (accounting for 45% of total non-household consumption) are put into the "unclassified" Standard Industry Classification category in the draft plan.
 This is not a sound footing for an adequate future non-household forecast by sector (as is required in our guidance).
 SSW's non-household demand forecasts are likely to be inaccurate.
 SSW should do further work to better understand its non-household customer base and then improve its non-household demand forecasts.
 We employ the services of Artesia Consulting Ltd, who are regarded as industry leaders in non-household consumption forecasting and employs industry best practice.
 It also has large amounts of relevant data in its data warehouse gathered over many years of working within the Water Industry.
 The non-household retail sector has undergone a transformation with the introduction of retail competition.
 Artesia have observed a change in data quality and consistency since the change in 2017, which has complicated the

-T T T

 modelling and has increased

 the uncertainty around the

+the uncertainty around the

 demand forecasts.
 To

 mitigate this Artesia have

 included these factors in the

 scenario and uncertainty

 modelling.

 The basis of the none-

 household forecasts are

 taken from the base year

 and historical distribution

 input and metered

 consumption reports, from

 both the retail market and

 the Company's own billing

 records.

 We have recently

 recommissioned Artesia to

 prepare the update to the

 Non-Household

 consumption forecasts and

 we are working with

 retailers in our area to

 improve the quality of this

 information.

+intornation.